wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 WHIP clients SHOULD NOT use entity-tag validation when matching a specific ICE session is not required, such as for example when initiating a DELETE request to terminate a session.
 WHIP sessions MUST ignore any entity-tag value sent by the WHIP client when ICE session matching is not required, as in the HTTP DELETE request.

-When a WHIP session receives a PATCH request that adds new ICE candidates without performing an ICE restart, it MUST return a '204 No Content' response without a body.
-If the WHIP session does not support a candidate transport or is not able to resolve the connection address, it MUST accept the HTTP request with the "204 No Content" response and silently discard the candidate.
+When a WHIP session receives a PATCH request that adds new ICE candidates without performing an ICE restart, it MUST return a "204 No Content" response without a body.
+If the WHIP session does not support a candidate transport or is not able to resolve the connection address, it MUST silently discard the candidate and continue processing the rest of the request normally.

 ~~~~~
 PATCH /session/id HTTP/1.1